Paso (The Nini Anthem)

-"Paso (The Nini Anthem)" is a song by Spanish disc jockey and producer Sak Noel.
+"Paso (The Nini Anthem)" is a song by Spanish disc jockey and producer Sak Noel featuring uncredited vocals from singer Viva Blahovic.
 It was released on 10 January 2012, was written and produced by Sak Noel.
 The song has peaked to number 45 on the Austrian Singles Chart.

 Music video

 A music video to accompany the release of "Paso (The Nini Anthem)" was first released onto YouTube on 8 December 2011 at a total length of four minutes and twenty seconds.